Axolottl/Image-Similarity-Application-Using-Ionic-and-Sift/README.md

 ## SIFT Feature Extraction

-* The scale-invariant feature transform (SIFT) is a feature detection algorithm in computer vision to detect and describe local features in images.
+* The scale-invariant feature transform (SIFT) is a feature detection algorithm in computer vision to detect and describe local features in images.It locates certain key points and then furnishes them with quantitative information (so-called descriptors) which can for example be used for object recognition.
+The descriptors are supposed to be invariant against various transformations which might make images look different although they represent the same object,
+#### We will take the following image as an example

+By grey scaling the given image and blurring it using A Gaussian convolution , aswell as subjecting it to a sequence of further convolutions with increasing standard diviation , we end up creating a scale space,

+By extracting constant features that do no change through the diviations, we can gather a number of invariatiant descriptors.
+At last , these will be represented as a vector of features that can be compared and worked on further.

 ## K Neareast Neighbor